CarlesRojas/onepace/README.md

 ### TODO

--   [ ] Show next arc and next episode to watch
+-   [ ] Better cards in next episode and arc
--   [ ] Mark previous episodes as watched
+-   [ ] Mark next episode and arc as watched